 Currently engaged in is defined as any use of illegal drugs during the previous six months.

-HACA will consider all credible evidence, including but not limited to, neighbors' complaints, any record of arrests, convictions, or eviction of household members related to the use of illegal drugs or abuse of alcohol.
+HACA will consider all credible evidence, including but not limited to, , any record of arrests, convictions, or eviction of household members related to the use of illegal drug or abuse of alcohol.